 Watch this video.

 To Sum It Up

-Remember the most practical step – get the quietest place possible for a clean and clear recording.
-If you know how to use any noise reduction tools available, it is very helpful, too.
+Remember the most practical step is to get the quietest place possible for a clean and clear recording.
+If you know how to use any noise reduction tools available, it is very helpful.
 I hope the above information will help you handle audio noise in a less problematic approach.
-Here’s the good news: Audio noise is not much of a problem these days because there are noise-cancelling headphones you can trust.
+Here’s the good news: Audio noise is not much of a problem these days because there are noise-canceling headphones you can trust.